dredstone1/NeuralNetwork/README.md

 ## ✨ Key Features

 - **🚀 Modern C++**: Built with C++17 for optimal performance and clean code
-- **🔧 Modular Architecture**: Easily extensible design for adding custom Network Architectures as well as custom activations
+- **🔧 Modular Architecture**: Easily extensible design for adding custom network architectures as well as custom activations
-- **⚡ Neural Network Components**: Complete support for sub-networks, activation functions, loss computations, and more...
+- **⚡ Neural Network Components**: Complete support for sub-networks, activation functions, loss computations, and more
 - **📦 CMake Ready**: Seamless build system integration
 - **🎯 Research Focused**: Designed with experimentation and learning in mind
-- **🧠 Integrated Visualizer**: Real-time graphical display of layers, neurons, and activations. ideal for debugging, teaching, or showcasing model behavior
+- **🧠 Integrated Visualizer**:
+    - **Full Live Network**: Real-time display of all layers, neurons, and activations for a complete live view of the model
+    - **Status Only**: Lightweight view showing just the current network status, ideal for fast debugging or monitoring
 - **💾 Parameter Persistence**: Save and load trained model parameters for reuse, testing, or deployment
-- **⚙️ GPU Support**: Leverages CUDA for accelerated training and inference on compatible NVIDIA GPUs, boosting performance for large scale models.
+- **⚙️ GPU Support**: Leverages CUDA for accelerated training and inference on compatible NVIDIA GPUs, boosting performance for large-scale models
+- **💻 Flexible Device Support**: Simple to switch between CPU and GPU for training and inference

 ## 🏗️ Quick Start